Anomalous Hall effect in metallic collinear antiferromagnets: Weak ferromagnet

 \section{Weak ferromagnet}

 Weak ferromagnetism of antiferromagnets has been first proposed by I.E. Dzyaloshinskii in 1958 \cite{Dzyaloshinskii1958} as an explanation of experiments by A.S.
 Borovik-Romanov \cite{BorovikRomanov1957}.
 A weak ferromagnetic is a N\'{e}el ordered antiferromagnet in which crystal symmetry allows for the existence of a finite magnetic moment.
-In weak ferromagnets, contrary to ferrimagnets, magnetic sublattices of the N\'{e}el order are connected to each other by some symmetry operation.\cite{CommentAlter}.
+This magnetic moment may be either canting of the N\'{e}el order\cite{BorovikRomanov1957,Dzyaloshinskii1958}, or be due to the orbital magnetization of conducting fermions.
+Below we will be interested in the latter.
+In weak ferromagnets, contrary to ferrimagnets, magnetic sublattices of the N\'{e}el order are connected to each other by a symmetry operation.\cite{CommentAlter}.

 We aim to construct a simple theoretical model of a weak ferromagnet.
 In Ref. (\onlinecite{Zyuzin2025a}) a model of genuine mirror-symmetric antiferromagnet has been proposed.
 In Fig. (\ref{fig:fig4}) a generalization of the model of Ref. (\onlinecite{Zyuzin2025a}) of the genuine antiferromagnet to the case of the weak ferromagnet is shown.
 Let us determine the non-zero Dzyaloshinskii's invariant in this system.
 If the N\'{e}el order is in the $x$- or $z$-direction, the symmetry connecting the two magnetic sublattices is a combination of reflection in the $x$-$z$ plane (crossing the vertical link center) and time-reversal.
 This combination ensures that $L_{x}$ or $L_{z}$ do not change sign, while $M_{z}$ does.
 Therefore $M_{z}L_{x/z}$ isn't the Dzyaloshinskii's invariant of the system.
 When the N\'{e}el order is in $y-$ direction, the symmetry of the system which connects the two magnetic sublattices is a combination of reflection in the $x-z$ plane which crosses the vertical link in the center, and time-reversal operation.
 Reflection reverses both $L_{y}$ and $M_{z}$.
 Then, both $L_{y}$ and $M_{z}$ change sign under the time-reversal operation.
 Therefore, this symmetry allows for $M_{z}L_{y}$ to be the Dzyaloshinskii's invariant of the system.
 However, if the green atom is placed strictly in the plane of the lattice, then a combination of reflection in the $x-y$ plane and time-reversal operation is the symmetry of the lattice, which keeps $M_{z}$ intact but reverses the sign of $L_{y}$.
 To allow for the $M_{z}L_{y}$ Dzyaloshinskii's invariant, we must break this symmetry by lifting the green atom from the lattice plane, as shown in Fig.~\ref{fig:fig4}.
 We thus expect the AHE to be $\sigma_{xy}\propto \sigma_{y} L_{y}$, where $\sigma_{y}$ is a material-dependent coefficient.